kubernetes/cloud-provider-openstack/docs/using-openstack-cloud-controller-manager.md

   * network-id.
 The same with `network-id` option above.
   * subnet-id.
 The same with `subnet-id` option above.

+* `default-tls-container-ref`
+  Reference to tls container.
+This option works with Octavia, when this option is set then a TLS Terminated loadbalancer will be created by cloud provider.

+  Format for tls container ref: `https://{keymanager_host}/v1/containers/{uuid}`

 ### Metadata

 * `search-order`